vaishakp/waveformtools/README.md

 The documentation for this module is available at [Link to the Documentation](https://waveformtools.readthedocs.io/en/latest/).
 This was built automatically using Read the Docs.

-In some case where the repo has run out of gitlab CI minutes, the documentation is not automatically built.
+In some cases where the CI service is unavailable or quota-limited, the documentation may not be automatically built.
 In such cases, we request the user to access the documentation through the `index.html` file in `docs` directory.

 # Bug tracker
-If you run into any issues while using this package, please report the issue on the [issue tracker](https://gitlab.com/vaishakp/waveformtools/-/issues).
+If you run into any issues while using this package, please report the issue on the [issue tracker](https://github.com/vaishakp/waveformtools/issues).

 # Acknowledgements

-This project has been hosted, as you can see, on gitlab.
-Several gitlab tools are used in the deployment of the code, its testing, version control.
+This project was originally hosted on GitLab and is now developed on GitHub.
+Several CI and deployment tools are used for testing, version control, and releases.

 The work of this was developed in aiding my PhD work at Inter-University Centre for Astronomy and Astrophysics (IUCAA, Pune, India)](https://www.iucaa.in/).
 The PhD is in part supported by the [Shyama Prasad Nukherjee Fellowship](https://csirhrdg.res.in/Home/Index/1/Default/2006/59) awarded to me by the [Council of Scientific and Industrial Research (CSIR, India)](https://csirhrdg.res.in/).
 Resources of the [Inter-University Centre for Astronomy and Astrophysics (IUCAA, Pune, India)](https://www.iucaa.in/) were are used in part.